HOMES FOR CHILDREN

 Children range in age from infants to older teens.
-The duration of stay depends on the child and their family background.
-Sometimes a child will need to stay for an extended period of time due to family issues, while others are short term before being placed with relatives and biological family.
+The duration of stay depends on the child and their specific family situation.
+Sometimes a child will need to stay for an extended period of time, while others have short-term needs before being placed with kin.
 Foster care is meant to be a temporary situation for a child until a permanent living arrangement can be obtained.

-Who are the children mostly likely to need a foster/adoptive family?
+Who are the children most likely to need a foster/adoptive family?

 The populations of children who are most likely to need foster and adoptive families are similar: